AWS Instance Scheduler

 AWS Partners, such as AllCode, are trusted and recommended by Amazon Web Services to help you deliver with confidence.
 AllCode employs the same mission-critical best practices and services that power Amazon’s monstrous ecommerce platform.

-Every schedule necessitates the inclusion of a time interval specifying when the instance will execute.
-It is possible that the timetable includes multiple sessions.
+Every schedule requires the inclusion of a time interval, specifying when the instance will execute.
+It is important to note that a timetable can consist of multiple sessions, allowing for versatility in scheduling.
+The timetable may include multiple sessions.
 An appropriate start action is taken each time the Instance Scheduler determines that at least one of the period rules is valid.

 It allows you to put stopped Amazon EC2 instances into hibernation.Your EC2 instances will have an AMI if the hibernate field is set to “yes” when you configure it.
 In the AEC User Guide for Linux Instances, you can find instructions on how to put your On-Demand or Reserved Linux Instance into hibernation.
 When you hibernate, the contents of your RAM are saved to the root disc of your Amazon Elastic Block Store.
 When the solution ends an instance, this field is set to true.